+The BAC is chaired by an independent non-executive director and meets once every quarter as per its terms of reference.
 This Committee assists the board of directors in the discharge of its duties relating to the corporate accountability and associated risks in terms of management, assurance, and reporting.
 The responsibility to ensure quality, integrity and reliability of the Bank's risk management is delegated to the BRMC.

-The committee comprises of three non-executive directors.
-In addition, the Chairperson of the Committee can invite members to attend meetings as may be deemed necessary.
+The committee comprises of non-executive directors.
+The Chairperson of the Committee invites members to attend meetings as may be deemed necessary.